Clinical experience and placements

 You’ll develop a detailed knowledge of the fundamentals of medicine, as well as excellent clinical and communication skills that will make you confident and competent to deal with patients.

-Year 1 and 2 clinical placements are an opportunity to experience delivery of care in both the hospital and general practice setting.
+Year 1, 2 and the GEM year clinical placements are an opportunity to experience delivery of care in both the hospital and general practice setting.
 This introductory exposure to clinical practice offers an opportunity to observe patient care safely and discuss illness experiences with patients and their families.

 Read Tahmeena’s blog on her first GP placement